 Soldering Stained Glass and Mosaics

-It is said that it's best to use lead-free solder for making stained glass windows and mosaic sculptures.
-The basic tools for making stained glass include safety glasses, a glass cutter, pliers, a glass grinder, copper tape, solder, flux, a 100-watt soldering iron, the glass pattern, the actual glass and a solid wood work surface.
+Stained glass workers have traditionally used lead solder, but these days lead-free solders are more common for making stained glass windows and mosaic sculptures.
+The basic tool you need for this is a 100-watt soldering iron.
+Other supplies include safety glasses, a glass cutter, pliers, a glass grinder, copper tape and a solid wood work surface.

 Soldering Vacuum Tubes

 Inexpensive vacuum switch tubes are soldered to form a sealant and to insulate housing parts in metal to ceramic connections.
 For example, copper parts can be soft-soldered to ceramic without risking the tube.
 Silver tin solder is placed on a pre-fab vacuum switch tube to form a corrugated ring with a cover that forms a tight vacuum on the circuitry board to which the tube is attached.

 Plumbers use led-free solder to join copper plumbing pipes.
 Although they usually do this with a torch, there are instances of working in tight quarters when a soldering iron is safer.
 They'll typically use a roofer's soldering iron or a soldering gun, which heats up quickly when the trigger is depressed.